quintenpalmer/quintenpalmer.github.io/_posts/2023-01-29-parsing-audio-files-with-rust.md

 }
 ```

 This function will take a list of `AudioFileTrackMetadata` values and try to organize them into a `Library` (again, again, returning the `model::Error` if it fails for any reason).
+Note that we're done dealing with the actual files and just operate on the canonical `model::AudioFileTrackMetadata` now.

 ### **`impls.rs`**
 ```rust